Your A to Z guide on Rointe

 Minimum standards for design, construction and modifications of nearly all type of building.
 All electrical work comes under ‘Part P’ of the building regulations.

 Our instant unvented water heater that is mountable in any position (360º), allows instant hot water and includes 2 years guarantee.
-Available in a 4 litres/minute or 4.6 litres/minute model.

 Spanish Test, Innovation and Services Centre that has certified our products according to their standards on quality, safety and environment.